dothedada/mmejia-cv/src/assets/data/en.md

 ---(Hello)

 # Hello!
-I'm Miguel Mejia
+I'm Miguel Mejía

-// no accent due to the font
+// Now this font have accents :)

-I've been working as a front-end web developer for 2 years and I have over 15 years as a visual communicator focused on photography and information architecture.
+I have been working as a web developer for 2 years and for more than 15 years as a visual communicator, where I specialize in information architecture and photography.

-I like to create tools that facilitate the access to information and bring to life narratives that inspire and support the construction of more inclusive societies.
+I like to create tools that facilitate access to information, encourage analysis and bring to life narratives that support the construction of more inclusive societies.

-(This microsite is a glimpse into the work I do as a developer.)
+(This microsite focuses on my work as a developer).

 [Download my resume](/assets/pdf/MiguelMejia-CV_EN.pdf)D